Need Help With This Assignment?

 Hello,

 This is a good analysis of your selected articles.
 It is quite interesting how far behavioral addictions can go.
 It is evident that anything that a person does that triggers the feel-good brain chemicals, such as dopamine, significantly affects the brain’s reward system.
 Therefore, such activities or events can lead to the development of dependencies.
 I believe this is why food or eating behaviors can be addictive.
 Of concern is that food addiction shares comorbidity with other types of behavioral addictions and disorders, such as exercise addiction, compulsive shopping, and mood disorders (Alderson, 2021).
 Compulsive eating behaviors, majorly inclusive of binge eating, risk overconsumption of foods, which can lead to significant weight gain and obesity.
 Notably, obesity and uncontrolled eating habits can risk the development of other complications such as diabetes, kidney complications, and body image-related issues.
+Do you need urgent assignment help ?
+Reach out to us.
+We endeavor to assist you the best way possible.

 References